 If you’re still having a hard time cutting off your attraction, remind yourself of why he/she’s such a good friend and start focusing on how lucky that makes you feel that they chose to be your friend in spite of any romantic attraction between you two at one point.

-Remember what it is about her personality and character that made her so important in your life before even acknowledging how attractive she was and try not become jealous if things don’t go back to how they used to be or if others take her attention away from you.
+Remember what it is about her personality and character that made her so important in your life before even acknowledging how attractive she was and try not to become jealous if things don’t go back to how they used to be or if others take her attention away from you.

 7. Remember that it’s okay if your friendship ends: